The Bingo year begins in June and runs all year, including the summer months.

 The Consolidated Bingo Procedures document provides details on Bingo team member roles and instructions on how to carry out your duties while working Bingo.

 Each family at Our Lady's Academy must volunteer at least 25 service hours a year to be eligible for the service tuition discount.
 Of the 25 service hours, 8 hours must be directly related to marketing or fundraising activities.
 Activities you can volunteer for which will qualify for Service Hours are on the PTO page.

-To record your service hours, you need to fill out these Service Hours Logsheets and submit them to Mrs. Minor at the end of November, January, and April.
+To record your service hours, you need to fill out these Service Hours Log sheets and submit them to Mrs. Minor on or before January 30 and on or before June 4.
 On the back of each log is an explanation of what counts as acceptable service hours.